Thalia-the-nerd/funny/README.md

 ```

 ## Notes

-- These instructions are specifically for users without sudo access
 - The installations are performed in user space
 - Both methods should work, but SDKMAN is generally more reliable for Java installation
 - Make sure to restart your terminal after making PATH changes